 I mean Munich can get messy during Oktoberfest, even the best drinkers might need an Oktoberfest Guide.

-One of my favorite ways to get around is by driving.
+One of my favorite ways to get around Europe is by driving.
 I did this a lot on the Mongol Rally, even without a clutch.

 The roads are nice, and in some places, you don’t even have speed limits – looking at you Germany.